What is POTS

 Dietary Adjustments

-• Evidence from the Vanderbilt Autonomic Center highlights that dysregulation of glucose/insulin response in POTS contributes to autonomic dysfunction, leading to heightened symptoms postprandially.
-Therefore, advocating for lower carbohydrate and smaller, more frequent meals is generally recommended.
+- Evidence from the Vanderbilt Autonomic Center highlights that dysregulation of glucose/insulin response in POTS contributes to heightened symptoms postprandially.
+Therefore, advocating for lower carbohydrate, smaller and more frequent meals is generally recommended.

-• Consider involving a dietician for patients with weight loss or restrictive eating patterns due to functional gastric symptoms.
+- Consider involving a dietitian for patients with weight loss or restrictive eating patterns due to functional gastric symptoms.

 Additional Therapies